Submit data feeds via Scheduled Fetches

 - If you’re submitting via the sftp protocol, the username and password fields are required.

-- If you’re setting up an automatic upload (scheduled fetch) within Merchant Center, you cannot use Google’s FTP Server (ftp://uploads.google.com) as your feed URL.
+- If you’re setting up a scheduled fetch within Merchant Center, you cannot use Google’s FTP or SFTP Server (ftp://uploads.google.com or sftp://partnerupload.google.com) as your feed URL.

-Note: Automatic upload feature allows you to host your feed files on your servers.
-If you’re submitting information via FTP, your username and password refer to your server.
-This login information is different from the settings in the FTP Setting tab, where you specify the username and password required to access the FTP account hosted on Google.
+Note: With scheduled fetches, you host your feed files on your servers.
+If you’re hosting your files on an SFTP or FTP server, the username and password fields on the Schedule tab refers to the credentials for your server.
+This login information is different from login information in the SFTP and FTP Settings tab, which contains the username and password required to access Google's SFTP or FTP upload server.